Skip to main content

 terminal

 Then run the file.
-You should see the three authors we inserted.
+It prints the three authors you inserted.

 terminal